mcespedes99/hippunfold/docs/index.rst

-.. hippocampal_autotop_bids documentation master file, created by sphinx-quickstart on Thu Jul 30 10:15:34 2020.
+.. hippunfold documentation master file, created by sphinx-quickstart on Thu Jul 30 10:15:34 2020.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Hippocampal AutoTop BIDS App
+hippunfold BIDS App
 ====================================================

 .. toctree::